ctross/DieTryin/README.md

 Otherwise, type: N

 Now enter the header data and simply close the pop-up window.
 There is no need to save or hit ctrl+s.
 A new pop-up opens.
 Now, if coin(s) were placed on an alter's ID, click on that ID, then type the number of coins placed, then move on to the next ID.
 If no coins were placed on an alter, just leave the ID code alone.
 There is no need to type in the zeros.
-To make the following code work, enter some simulated data for at least 3 respondents, for each of the three RICH games.
+To make the following code work, enter some simulated data for at least 3 respondents (using the IDs in the sorted_ids vectors as their ID codes), for each of the three RICH games.
 Note that in the header file, the argument Game must take one of three special values for the RICH games data (G for the giving/allocation game, L for the leaving/taking game, and R for the reduction/punishment game).
 Other question types can be given arbitrary names (corresponding to those supplied in the add argument of the setup folders function).

 Now that all of the data has been entered, lets compile it.
 First we run: